Detection Time Distribution Predicted Using Absorbing Boundary Conditions and Imaginary Potentials: Possible Experimental Implementation and Physical Scales

 \section{Possible Experimental Implementation and Physical Scales}

 Following the experimental scenario proposed by Das and D\"urr, we consider a particle initially prepared in the longitudinal slab $0<z<d$ and released into a guided geometry toward a downstream detector.
 As a concrete realization of this scenario, we focus on single ${}^{87}\mathrm{Rb}$ atoms in atom-chip waveguides \cite{Hei10}, which are a natural candidate for implementing such a setup since they allow one to confine and guide atoms along a prescribed direction while also providing local control and detection near the end of the guide.
+Alternatively, an optical guide could be used to reduce spin-dependent trapping effects.
 Moreover, ${}^{87}\mathrm{Rb}$ offers a natural effective spin-1/2 degree of freedom, since a suitable pair of internal states can be used to encode a two-level system.
 (Note however, that then $\vj^\mathrm{C}$ rather than $\vj^\mathrm{P}$ should be the appropriate current.)
 The clearest experimentally testable signatures are the presence or absence of pronounced late-time tails, oscillatory structure associated with partial reflection, the dependence on or independence of the initial spin state, and, for the spinor ABC, the pronounced dependence on the transverse confinement parameter $\omega$.